 - Analyze and interpret the perspectives of real-life stakeholders in Colorado water management through the lens of sustainability.

 - Practice ‘solutions-oriented’ collaborative approaches to managing regional issues.

 - Explain the concept of a watershed & identify major watersheds in the US, Colorado, and Summit County.

 - Understand water supply and demand issues in Colorado and the Colorado River Watershed.

 - Collect field data relevant to water quantity & quality.

 Continuing Education Units

 Teachers can receive 1.0 CEUs for participation in this training through the Colorado School of Mines.
 There is an additional cost of $55 for the CEUs and teachers must pay by check on the last day of the training.

 Teachers will be provided all meals throughout the training which starts with breakfast on the first day and ends with lunch on the final day.
 We have a full-service kitchen capable of meeting any dietary restrictions of participating teachers.

-Lodging is included with the program.
-Teachers are welcome to arrive on the evening prior to programming and stay an additional night departing on the morning of the day following programming.
-All teachers will be provided a bunk within our spacious dorms and will be assigned to a room.
+Teachers are welcome to arrive on Tuesday and stay through Friday night, departing Saturday morning.
+All teachers get a bunk within our spacious dorms and will be assigned to a room.
 Please note that you will have a roommate of your same gender.
-Within the registration process, you are welcome to make roommate requests if you are traveling with a co-teacher.
+You're welcome to make roommate requests during registration if traveling with a co-teacher.
 Take a virtual tour of the dorms.